CnrLwlss/Colonyzer/CommandLine.md

   -x, --cut             Cut culture signal from first image to make pseudo-
                         empty plate?
   -q, --quiet           Suppress messages printed to screen during analysis?
+  -e, --endpoint        Only analyse final image in series.
+Mostly for testing
+                        single image analysis.
   -d DIR, --dir DIR     Directory in which to search for image files that have
                         not been analysed (current directory by default).
   -l LOGSDIR, --logsdir LOGSDIR